Safety-Kleen Systems Inc. - Columbia

 According to applicable federal and state hazardous waste laws and regulations, all hazardous waste treatment, storage and disposal facilities are required to investigate and clean up releases of hazardous waste and hazardous constituents to the environment at their facility resulting from present and past hazardous waste handling practices.
 There have been no releases or need for remediation at this site.

-When EPA implemented the federal hazardous waste laws under the Resource Conservation and Recovery Act (RCRA) in 1980, all existing facilities that treated, stored or disposed of hazardous waste in a way that would require a hazardous waste permit were required to notify EPA and apply for the permit or close those operations.
-Because of the large number of existing facilities, Congress set up requirements which allowed these facilities to operate temporarily under “interim status” until they received their permit.
+When EPA implemented the federal hazardous waste laws under the Resource Conservation and Recovery Act (RCRA) in 1980, all existing facilities that treated, stored or disposed of hazardous waste in a manner that would necessitate obtaining a hazardous waste permit were required to notify EPA and apply to get such a permit, unless the facility chose to close those operations.
+Because of the large number of existing facilities, Congress set up requirements which allowed these facilities to operate temporarily under the “interim status” portions of the federal and state hazardous waste laws until they received their permit.
 The Safety-Kleen Columbia Service Center was granted interim status.

 Safety-Kleen currently is operating at the site under a department-issued Missouri Hazardous Waste Management Facility Part I Permit, effective Sept.
 12, 2019.
 The Part I Permit was originally issued with an EPA-issued Hazardous and Solid Waste Amendments Part II Permit in 1993, and reissued in 2007.
 EPA decided not to reissue the Part II Permit in 2019, since EPA has no site-specific conditions for the facility and Missouri is fully authorized for all permitting activities at the facility.

-The Part I Permit allows Safety-Kleen to store hazardous waste in containers and tanks.
+The Part I Permit allows Safety-Kleen to store hazardous waste in containers and tanks at its Columbia facility.
+The permit also requires corrective action in the event there is a release of hazardous waste to the environment.
 The regulated units under the current permit consists of two hazardous waste container storage areas, with a total maximum capacity of 3,426 gallons, and one 15,000-gallon hazardous waste storage tank.
-The permit also requires corrective action in the event there is a release of hazardous waste to the environment.
-Used oil and usable product are not regulated under the federal Resource Conservation and Recovery Act (RCRA), and thus exempt from hazardous waste permitting requirements.
+Used oil and usable product are not regulated under RCRA, and thus exempt from hazardous waste permitting requirements.